edgarSucre/docs/docs/go/data/stack.md

 # Stack

-Data structure akin to an array with a simplified interface
+Data structure akin to an array with a simplified interface that exposes methods for inserting `Push` and deleting `Pop` data.
+Stacks follows the `LIFO` strategy to manage it's elements.

 ![stack](stack.png)